DimensionDev/Mask-Docs/docs/web3/hooks.md

 A network plugin will create a `Web3State` that encapsulates the network abilities.
 There are public shared `Web3State` interfaces that every network plugin should implement by itself.
 It means that all networks have the same API exported for their consumers, conversely speaking, a consumer can support another network without a code change.
 The only thing is to change the `NetworkPlugin` to the expected one.
 It makes all networks use one set of hooks.

-On the React UI side, a context `PluginsWeb3Context` collects all `Web3State` into an object and provides UI components to access any network states with React hooks.
+On the React UI side, a context `PluginsWeb3Context` collects all `Web3State` into an object and provides UI components to access any network states with **React hooks** (In the future, we may provide callable APIs for React-free environment).

 ```ts
 // access Web3 abilities of the EVM plugin